zeek/zeek/scripts/base/frameworks/control/index.rst

 ================================

-The control framework provides the foundation for providing "commands" that can be taken remotely at runtime to modify a running Bro instance or collect information from the running instance.
+The control framework provides the foundation for providing "commands" that can be taken remotely at runtime to modify a running Zeek instance or collect information from the running instance.

 :doc:`/scripts/base/frameworks/control/__load__.zeek`